Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 The Management Server intends to update a key or a data object (e.g.
 Pre-shared Secret) with integrity and confidentiality protected.
-The Management Server provides an update data set, which is forwarded to the OPTIGA™.
-The OPTIGA™ checks and removes the protection and upon success updates the target data/key object.
+The Management Server provides an update data set, which is forwarded to the OPTIGA™ Trust M. The OPTIGA™ Trust M checks and removes the protection and upon success updates the target data/key object.

 1. OPTIGA™ Trust M V1 doesn’t support confidentiality and update of